Can sustainable fashion look beautiful?

 A few days ago I was invited to a super interesting talk from Mirjam Smend, the initiator of Munich’s sustainable fair “Greenstyle” and Kathrin Bierling.
 Kathrin launched Modepilot, the first fashion blog ever in Germany in 2007!

-North Sails, THINK INC. and the two longtime fashion experts talked about “What makes sustainable fashion sexy?” in Munich’s pop-up gallery of North Sails.
-It was a super interesting evening with many great, inspiring people.
-Listening to the talk some thoughts came up in my mind that are also important when dealing with “sustainability”.
+North Sails, THINK INC., and the two longtime fashion experts talked about “What makes sustainable fashion sexy?” in Munich’s pop-up gallery of North Sails.
+It was a fascinating evening with many great, inspiring people.
+Listening to the talk some thoughts came up in my mind that is also important when dealing with “sustainability”.
 Why is sustainable clothing sustainable?
 Can fashion be sustainable at all?
 And still wearable or even “sexy”?

 I have to admit that I didn’t know North Sails until a year ago.
 Although I am an absolute water lover and sunbather I’ve been sailing just a few times.
 Nevertheless, every sailing trip was a great experience, be it professionally for shooting or with friends.
 North Sails is actually the largest sail manufacturer in the world and hasn’t had much to do with fashion so far.
 But with plastic and plastic garbage in our oceans.
 The problem of littering our oceans created a vision in 2018: to design a collection of recycled marine litter.
 And here I’m back into the game!

 The motto of North Sails is: “Go Beyond”!
 Not only are they donating 1 % of their revenue to the Ocean Family Foundation.
 They use sustainable materials such as recycled marine garbage and organic cotton.
 Rather, they are also committed to raising awareness of what’s floating out there in our seas and doing educational work.
 As on that evening.